18 Gardens & Parks In Istanbul To Escape The Noise

 Can I bring my pet to Istanbul’s green spaces and parks?

-Most of the parks allow pets on leashes; however, it’s always recommended to check individual park regulations before bringing your furry friend along.
+Most parks allow pets on leashes; however, it’s always recommended that you check individual park regulations before bringing your furry friend along.

 Do Istanbul’s parks host events throughout the year?